Rajnanchari/Devops-Srinivas/Maven_md/JBoss.md

    3)JBOSS wildfly GUI------->upload Artifact

-   How we can change defult port number of wildfly
+  ### How we can change default port numbers of wildfly (9990 and 8080)task.

-      -->mgmt console and application port number
+     standalone-->configurations-->standalone.xml and standalone-full.xml(change port numbers here)

-    How we configure master.
+### How we can configure master/slave architecture in wildfly

-       -->slave configuration in wildfly
+    Domain Mode: WildFly must be run in domain mode to enable master/slave functionality.
+    Domain Controller: The master server acts as the domain controller, responsible for distributing configuration and deployments to the slave servers.
+    Configuration File: The domain.xml file defines the domain configuration, including the master and slave servers, and their communication details.